Hoda834/digital-budget-optimisation-engine/README.md

 * Sensitivity of outcomes to scenario assumptions
 * Stability of allocations across uncertainty levels

-This helps decision-makers use their judgement, instead of relying on a single number.
+This helps decision-makers exercise their judgement rather than relying on a single metric.

 ---

-5. Decision Interpretation Layer (Module 7)
+### 5. Decision Interpretation Layer (Module 7)

 A dedicated interpretation layer translates numerical results into decision-ready insights.

 For each scenario, the system generates:

 * An executive summary explaining the allocation logic
-* Identified risks (for example over-concentration or volatility)
+* Identified risks (for example, over-concentration or volatility)
 * Practical recommendations to support action

-A global stability explanation points out patterns that stay the same across scenarios, helping decision-makers find strong strategies.
+A global stability explanation identifies patterns that persist across scenarios, helping decision-makers identify robust strategies.

 This layer uses clear rules and is easy to review, which builds trust.

 ---

-6. Exportable Decision Artefacts
+### 6. Exportable Decision Artefacts

 The system produces professional outputs suitable for stakeholders: